Robust Estimation under the Wasserstein Distance: Robust Estimation under Wp

 \paragraph{The estimator.}

-To solve the estimation task, we perform MDE using $\RWp$, projecting $\tilde{\mu}_n$ onto the clean family $\cG$ under the robust distance.
-That is, we consider the estimate\footnote{As mentioned before, existence and representative selection are inconsequential; approximate minimizers will suffice.}
+To solve this robust estimation task, we perform MDE using $\RWp$, projecting $\tilde{\mu}_n$ onto the clean family $\cG$ under the robust distance.
+That is, we consider the estimator\footnote{As mentioned before, existence and representative selection are inconsequential; approximate minimizers will suffice.} as illustrated in Figure~\ref{fig:RWp-MDE}.
 To study the performance of MDE, we begin by analyzing a population-limit version of the problem where measures are observed directly rather than via sampling.
 In \cref{ssec:generalized-resilience}, we introduce a resilience-type condition which characterizes population-limit minimax risk for a variety of standard distribution classes, and we show that this risk is attained by MDE under $\RWp$.
 In \cref{ssec:finite-sample}, we return to the finite-sample regime and prove that MDE under $\RWp$ still achieves near-optimal risk bounds.
-Finally, in \cref{ssec:distance-estimation}, we consider $\RWp$ as a stand-alone estimator for $\Wp$, where it achieves optimal guarantees is some regimes.
+Finally, in \cref{ssec:distance-estimation}, we consider $\RWp$ as a stand-alone estimator for $\Wp$ and quantify its performance.
 Proofs for this section are deferred to \cref{subsec:prfs-robustness}.

-\begin{remark}[Alternative robust distances] We can analogously define an asymmetric distance $\Wp^{\eps_\mu,\eps_\nu}$ with distinct robustness radii, so that $\RWp = \Wp^{\eps,\eps}$.
-Extensions of our main results to this setting are presented in \cref{app:asymmetric-results}.
-In particular, the risk bounds in this section all hold for MDE under the one-sided robust distance $\RWp(\mu \| \nu) \coloneqq \Wp^{\eps,0}(\mu,\nu)$.
-We apply this version for generative modeling experiments (see \cref{sec:experiments}), but presently stick to $\RWp$ since its symmetry leads to cleaner analysis.
-Another alternative is $\Wp^{\eps,\tv}(\mu,\nu) \coloneqq \inf_{\mu',\nu' \in \cP(\cX): \|\mu' - \mu\|_\tv, \|\nu' - \nu\|_\tv \leq \eps} \Wp(\mu',\nu')$, which was previously examined by \citet{balaji2020}.
-Our risk bounds all hold for MDE under this alternative distance as well.
-However, the duality formulation given in \cref{thm:RWp-dual} does not extend to $\Wp^{\eps,\tv}$.
-This renders $\RWp$ favorable from a computational perspective and motivates our focus on it as the figure of merit. \end{remark}